 While this can be exhausting and difficult in the third trimester, if you have the energy to do so, I always find it comforting to have some things on hand that I have personally cooked and love eating.
 So here are some of my favorite go-to recipes that will freeze nicely and satisfy you in the first few months as you heal.

 2) Motherbees is a postpartum-focused food service that makes delicious, nutritious, and healing broths, kefirs, teas, soups, porridges, and energy bars that all help aid in the mother’s recovery.
-I used them during postpartum after Paolo arrived, and I’ve ordered the First Forty Days Bundle to have on hand once I get home from the hospital for this time around.
+I used them during postpartum after Paolo arrived.
 Many believe that warm, soft, comforting foods like the above do wonders for the mother’s healing journey in those first few weeks.
 I benefited from this nourishing food last time around and am excited that they are still offering packages for Local delivery in Los Angeles.
 They also have certain items that they ship nationwide as well.

 3) Freeze soups or buy them already frozen from your favorite spots.
 If you are local to Los Angeles, places like Erewhon, Cookbook Market, and Joan’s on Third have a variety of healthy soups that you can either freeze yourself or buy already frozen.
 Meals like this are easy for anyone to reheat for you and will be warming and nourishing to your body in those first 40 days.